 To access DCF forms and publications from the Internet, use the DCF website at http://dcf.wisconsin.gov/.

-For forms, scroll to the bottom of the page and click on the "Forms" link located in the Department Information box.
+To access either forms or publications, scroll to the bottom of the page and click the appropriate link located in the Other Resources section.